whatmakeart/whatmakeart.github.io/content/sewing/essential-machine-sewn-seams.md

 ### Mock or Faux Flat Felled Seam

-ISO 4916 2.04.06 A Faux Flat Felled seam is made starting with the wrong sides of the fabric together lining up the edges.
+ISO 4916 2.04.06 is a Mock or Faux Flat Felled seam is made starting with the wrong sides of the fabric together lining up the edges.
 Then press the seam to one side.
 Trim the lower seam allowance in half.
 Fold the top seam allowance around the bottom seam allowance enclosing it.
 Use an iron to press the seam allowance flat and around the bottom allowance.
 Make sure the width is even.
 Stitch a second set of stitches along this folded edge.
 This seam is not as strong as a true flat-felled seam that goes through four layers of fabric twice.

 - [How to Sew a Mock Flat Felled Seam](how-to-sew-a-mock-flat-felled-seam.md)

 ### French Seam

-ISO 4916 1.06.03 is call a French Seam and it encases the raw edges of the fabric in the seam.A french seam is made by placing the wrong sides of the fabric together lining up the edges.
+ISO 4916 1.06.03 is called a French Seam and it encases the raw edges of the fabric in the seam.A french seam is made by placing the wrong sides of the fabric together lining up the edges.
 Then stitch a 1/4 inch seam allowance.
 Press the fabric and then topstich.

 - [How to Sew a French Seam?](how-to-sew-a-french-seam.md)